saaniaki/eloki/README.md

 > A great resource to start: https://www.linuxbabe.com/ubuntu/install-awstats-ubuntu-18-04-apache

-To install AWStatson your server, run the following and then modify the configuration file:
+To install AWStats on your server, run the following and then modify the configuration file:
 ```bash
 $ sudo apt install awstats libgeo-ip-perl libgeo-ipfree-perl
 $ sudo nano /etc/apache2/sites-available/<example>.conf